MineralsCloud/Express.jl/docs/src/run/cli.md

 julia> run!(workflow);
 ```

-For phonon and the QHA workflow, run `using Express.PhononWorkflow.Recipes`
+For phonon and the QHA workflow, run `using Express.Phonon.Recipes`
 and `using Express.QuasiHarmonicApprox.Recipes` in the first step.

 In an EOS workflow, the final results include outputs returned by Quantum ESPRESSO, a list